baconjs/baconjs.github.io/content/tutorials/1_Registration_Form.md

 To get our app to actually do something visible besides writing to the console, we'll define a couple of new `Properties`, and assign our first side-effect.
-Which is enabling/disabling the Register button based on whether the user has entered something to both the username and fullname fields.
+Which is enabling/disabling the Register button based on whether the user has entered something in both the username and fullname fields.

 I'll start by defining the `buttonEnabled` Property: